department-of-veterans-affairs/va.gov-team/products/disability/526ez/implementation/reusable_logging_with_third_party_transaction_logger.md

 ## What does it not do?

 - This should not be used in models, or anywhere outside of the controller layer.
 If you try and use this at the model level you will get a `NoMethodError` on `current_user`.
 This is by design, as allowing our models to know about request level data like `current_user` would break encapsulation principles.
 - If your third party transaction is triggered from a model level action, then this wrapping will not be the closest possible wrapper to the interaction.
-In this case, you should suplent the useage of the module with logging from within the model (or applicable non-controller layer object).
+In this case, you should supplement the usage of the module with logging from within the model (or applicable non-controller layer object).
 - It is designed to fail quietly, as we would never want to stop an upload because our logging is broken.